nelhage/blog.nelhage.com/content/draft/fuzzy-dedup/index.md

 It has two very natural limit points, which define its range: For two disjoint sets, the numerator \\(|A\cap{}B|\\) is zero, and the index goes to zero.
 But if the sets are identical, \\(A\cap{}B = A\cup{}B = A = B\\), and the Jaccard similarity is 1.

+Note that Jaccard similarity operates on sets, but we're starting with documents (typically represented as Unicode strings).
+I'll return at the end to how we can turn textual documents into sets, but for now I'll just assume that we've done so.
+I'll refer to these sets as "feature sets," where the individual elements are "features" of the document.

 # Scaling Jaccard similarity

-TKTKT edit

-We now have a **definition** of "approximate similarity": We convert documents into sets of features, and search for documents whose feature sets have high Jaccard similarity.
+We now have a **definition** of "approximate similarity": We convert documents into feature sets, and then search for sets with high Jaccard similarity.

 For very small corpora, we could potentially apply that definition directly.
 However, considering every pair of documents scales as \\(O(n^2)\\) with the size of our corpus, which rapidly becomes infeasible.

-For **exact duplicates**, we avoid the quadratic cost by hashing, which puts identical documents (and, with good probability, very few other documents) into the same hash bucket.
-For **approximate** duplicates, we want to find a similar approach; in the jargon of the field, we we want a [locality-sensitive hash][lsh].
+For finding **exact duplicates**, we avoid the quadratic cost by hashing; we hash documents and group them by their hash value, which puts identical documents (and, with good probability, only identical documents) into the same hash bucket.
+We want to find a similar shortcut for **approximate** duplicates; in the language of the field, we want a [locality-sensitive hash][lsh].

 [lsh]: https://en.wikipedia.org/wiki/Locality-sensitive_hashing

-It turns out such a technique exists for Jaccard similarity!
-Let's dig in.
+It turns out such techniques exist for Jaccard similarity!
+Let's see how it works.

 ## Approximating Jaccard similarity

-A brief preview of the ground we'll cover:

 We'll first consider the problem of approximating the Jaccard similarity between two documents.
 We'll find an approximation that avoid examining the entire sets, and which only requires a small, fixed-size "signature," which we can precompute for each document independently.
 Then, we'll use the structure of that signature to find ways to group documents such that (with good probability) similar documents, and mostly-only similar documents, group together.